cmckenz87/ArcsFates/userGuide/docs/Campaign/11-Planet Breaker.md

 ## FAQ / Errata

-??? question "<sup>[1]</sup>Breaking Worlds (Hammer Fragments) - How does this effect interact with Hegemon banner and Survivalist bunkers?"
+??? question "Breaking Worlds (Hammer Fragments) - How does this effect interact with Hegemon banner and Survivalist bunkers?"
     <a id="faq1"></a>Banners and Bunkers are affected by this ability just as any other buildings would be, since this is explicitly a Harm effect.

     Banners and Bunkers can still be placed on Broken Worlds, since they do not require slots.